storekeeper-company/storekeeper-woocommerce-b2c/docs/README.md

 $file = $this->getHookDataDump( PATH_TO_DATADUMP_SOURCE_FILE );
 ```

+## Adding sql migrations

+Add new class in `src/StoreKeeper/WooCommerce/B2C/Migrations/Versions` than include this class as last in
+`StoreKeeper\WooCommerce\B2C\Migrations\AllVersions::VERSION`.

+Version migration will run if plugin is updated or activated.

+You can find the new version in `wp_storekeeper_migration_versions` table after update/activate.

+When adding  migration versions keep in mind that [mysql has autocommit](https://dev.mysql.com/doc/refman/8.0/en/implicit-commit.html)
+on some changes.
+Make sure you place those in separate versions so the migrations remain atomic.

 ## Make a new tagged release

 Tagging a commit will trigger a release build on github.